bws/HECIOS/readme.txt

   This simulator utilizes the OmNet++ event framework and the contributed network package: the INET framework.
 A compatible snapshot of the inet framework is stored with this simulator under source control.

   Current integrated INET version:  INET-20060912a

+Licensing information:
+  Because this software depends upon the OmNet++ simulation environment, we accordingly use the Academic Public License.
+The license is similar to the GPL in that anyone using this version of OmNet++ must distribute the source along with any provided executables.
+If you want another license, simply contact me (bradles@parl.clemson.edu), and I may be able to help you get the licensing terms you prefer.